 This is your chance to be out on the field, almost alone, where baseball legends performed their magic.

 You'll smell the freshly-cut grass, feel a faint breeze, and gaze up into the stands, just as the players do.
 Babe Ruth, Ted Williams, Petro Martinez, David Ortiz - you're standing where they've all stood.

 You'll almost hear the massive crowd of cheering fans - Red Sox Nation - as they leap to their collective feet after a home run.

 Of course you can go to a game and cheer the Red Sox in person.
-But on a tour, you get to see everything up close in a way you can't when the stands are filled with 36,000 cheering fans.
+But on a Fenway Park tour, you get to see everything up close in a way you can't when the stands are filled with 36,000 cheering fans.

-The 50-minute walking tours are led by official Fenway Park tour guides, and each tour is somewhat unique.
+The 1-hour walking tours are led by official Fenway Park tour guides, and each tour is somewhat unique.
 Each guide customizes the tour based on his or her favorite Red Sox stories as well as what else is happening on the field as you tour.